-So to evaluate an algorithm we must need to consider all the things like how many and which type of inputs the algorithm needs whether it is producing the correct output or not, it is effective or not, it is terminating on a certain case or not or it is simple as in reading and correct.
+So to evaluate an algorithm we must need to consider all the things like how many and which type of inputs the algorithm needs whether it is producing the correct output or not, whether it is effective or not, whether it is terminating on a certain case or not or it is simple as in reading and correct.

 Expressing an Algorithm

-To express an algorithm to others we need to use some steps. we can represent an algorithm in different ways like pseudocode, flowchart, English sentences or program etc. so we need to select a way to represent the algorithm in precise terms.
+To express an algorithm to others we need to use some steps. we can represent an algorithm in different ways like pseudocode, flowchart, English sentences or programs, etc. so we need to select a way to represent the algorithm in precise terms.

 To express an algorithm we need to use some case

-- Every algorithm needs a complete meaningful name like we want to write an algorithm for adding two numbers then the name of the algorithm should be "algorithm for adding two numbers" or "algorithm to print sum of two numbers".
+- Every algorithm needs a completely meaningful name like we want to write an algorithm for adding two numbers then the name of the algorithm should be “algorithm for adding two numbers” or “algorithm to print sum of two numbers”.

-- Inputs that we provide to an algorithm must be written in the parentheses with the name of the input.
+- Inputs that we provide to an algorithm must be written in parentheses with the name of the input.